rebekalv/keyboard/README.md

 ```

 For special characters, modifiers can be used (shift and ctrl).
 In my code I check if a keypress corresponds to a modifier and then send the modifier down or up event.

+### LED Integration
+I used the usart0 in the AVR in spi mode, to create a pulse-width modulated signal for neopixel LEDs.
+This will be used later to control the color scheme of the LEDs, but is for now on hold.

 ### Case Design
 In progress :)